FamilySearch/GEDCOM.io/_pages/tag-def/MIME.md

         `&quote;` and `&apos;` are only needed in attributes.
 Other entities should be represented as their respective Unicode characters instead.

       Supporting more of HTML is encouraged.
-Unsupported elements should be ignored during display.
+Unsupported tags should be ignored during display.

     <div class="note">